aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to CSV in C++ Applications" h2="Convert CGM to CSV in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Converting CGM to CSV in C++</h2>

-Converting CGM to CSV in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export CGM to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to CSV.
+Converting CGM to CSV in C++ is a simple two step process that can be achieved with the help of [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries.
+The first step involves exporting CGM to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
+This is followed by the second step, which involves converting XLSX to CSV by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API.

+The process of converting CGM to CSV in C++ is quite straightforward and can be completed in a few simple steps.
+To begin, the user needs to install the Aspose.Total for C++ libraries.
+This will provide access to the Aspose.PDF for C++ and Aspose.Cells for C++ libraries, which are necessary for the conversion process.

+Once the libraries are installed, the user can then use the Aspose.PDF for C++ library to export the CGM file to XLSX.
+This is done by simply loading the CGM file into the library and then using the library's export function to convert it to XLSX.

+The second step involves using the Aspose.Cells for C++ library to convert the XLSX file to CSV.
+This is done by loading the XLSX file into the library and then using the library's save function to convert it to CSV.
+This process is quick and easy and can be completed in a few simple steps.

+Once the conversion process is complete, the user will have a CSV file that is ready to be used in any application that supports the CSV format.
+This makes it easy to share data between different applications and platforms.

+Overall, converting CGM to CSV in C++ is a simple two step process that can be completed quickly and easily with the help of the Aspose.Total for C++ file format automation libraries.
+This makes it easy to share data between different applications and platforms.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}